-For running the saw in cold weather or powder snow, a special cover is available, which is mounted on the starter housing.
-This reduces the air flow and prevents large amounts of snow from being sucked in.
+When using the saw in cold weather or powder snow conditions you should cover the starter unit with adhesive tape.
+This reduces the flow of cold air and prevents large amounts of snow from being sucked in.

 IMPORTANT!
 If a special winter kit is assembled or measures are taken to increase the engine temperature, a readjustment to normal setting has to be done when the saw is used under normal conditions.
 Otherwise, there is a risk of overheating, which can cause severe engine damage.